webiny/commodo/packages/hooks/README.md

 # @commodo/hooks

-Use `withHooks` higher order function to define custom hooks - points in code on which you can hook on to, and execute one or more snyc or async callbacks.
+`withHooks` higher order function creates a new function with one or more defined custom hooks - points in code on which you can hook on to, and execute one or more snyc or async callbacks.

 ## Example
 In the following example, in the `sendEmail` method, an "emailSent" hook is defined.
 Note that the `await` keyword is prepended, since registered hook callbacks can contain async code.
 But this is not a requirement -  some use cases might not need to wait for all of the registered callbacks to resolve.